daniOrtiz11/wireMockNoCode/README.md

 ## Stack info
 - Docker 20.10.8
+- Postman

 ## Summary

-It is a very very simple repository to show the power of (WireMock)[http://wiremock.org/] functionality.
+It is a very very simple repository to show the power of [WireMock](http://wiremock.org/) functionality.
 We just start a service through docker with a docker compose, provision the server with a request and test its operation.

 ## How to work